Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Introduction

 The next part in the definition of 4-OV is the universal quantifier over all dimensions $j \in [D]$.
 For this, our constructed curves $\pi,\sigma$ are split into $\pi = \pi^{(1)} \ldots \pi^{(D)}, \sigma = \sigma^{(1)} \ldots \sigma^{(D)}$ such that $\pi^{(i)}, \sigma^{(j)}$ are very far for $i \ne j$.
 This ensures that the \Fr distance of $\pi,\sigma$ is the maximum over all \Fr distances of $\pi^{(i)},\sigma^{(i)}$, and thus simulates a universal quantifier.

 The next part is an existential quantifier over $i \in [k]$.
 Here we need an OR-gadget for the \Fr distance.
 Such a construction in principle exists in previous work~\cite{Bringmann14,abboud2018tighter}, however, no previous construction would work with translations, in the sense that a translation in $y$-direction could only decrease the \Fr distance.
-By constructing a more complex OR-gadget, we avoid this monotonicity, see Figure~\vref{fig:abstract_or_gadget}.
+By constructing a more complex OR-gadget, we avoid this monotonicity.